Libensemble/libensemble/docs/platforms/theta.rst

 and compute nodes.
 Users on login nodes submit batch jobs to the MOM nodes.
 MOM nodes execute user batch scripts to run on the compute nodes via ``aprun``.

-Theta does not allow more than one MPI application per compute node.
+Theta will not schedule more than one MPI application per compute node.

 Configuring Python
 ------------------